jdbeckley/cep-ai-sessions/README.md

 # CREDITS

-You are free to use, modify, and distribute this script as you see fit.
-No credit is required but would be greatly appreciated.
+You are free to use, modify, and distribute this script as you see fit as long as you maintain the copyright notices in the original source files.
+A link to the [Atomic Lotus website](https://atomiclotus.net) would be greatly appreciated as well.
+You must also extend the same license to users of your code.
+This is not to say that your original code must be open source, but the code from this project must remain free and open forever.

 Scott Lewis
 * scott@atomiclotus.net